 See also Warning section.

 Nausea, vomiting, stomach upset, diarrhea, gas, heartburn, or constipation may occur.
 Nausea usually lessens as you continue to use liraglutide.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

-Persistent vomiting/diarrhea may result in a serious loss of body water (dehydration).
+Vomiting/diarrhea that doesn't stop may result in dehydration.
 Contact your doctor promptly if you notice any symptoms of dehydration, such as unusual dry mouth/thirst or dizziness/lightheadedness.

 Tell your doctor right away if you have any serious side effects, including: signs of kidney problems (such as change in the amount of urine), yellowing eyes/skin, fast heartbeat, mental/mood changes (such as depression, thoughts of suicide), signs of low blood sugar (sudden sweating, shaking, fast heartbeat, hunger, blurred vision, dizziness, or tingling hands/feet).